jimjonesbr/oai_fdw/README.md

 ```

-The created `FOREIGN TABLES` are named with set name, for instance the set `ulbmshbw`
+The created foreign tables are named with `set` name, for instance the set `ulbmshbw`:

 ```
                                    Foreign table "ulb_schema.ulbmshbw"